gtech15/GhostShell/README.md

 Ghost Shell is a terminal-based chatbot with a styled interface — formatted response panels, markdown rendering, command history, and loading indicators — built as an alternative to plain `print()`/`input()` chat scripts.
 It connects to any chat model available through OpenRouter's API.

+## Disclaimer
+This bot is intended strictly for educational purposes and authorized security assessments.I bear no responsibility for any misuse, damage, or illegal activities caused by this program.
+By using this bot , you agree to comply with all applicable local, national, and international laws.

 ## Features

 - Formatted response panels with markdown and code rendering